MoserMichael/cstuff/all/blog/_posts/2014-12-02-effective-modern-cpp.md

     class Derived
     {
       // this will not compile; override says that foo
-      // name must override -> comply with the rules. virtual foo(int a);
+      // name must override -&gt; comply with the rules. virtual foo(int a);

     //Now more about 'reference qualifiers'